Development & Norms

 Correcting for computer experience

 Correcting computerized neuropsychological tests for users’ (lack of) of computer experience could be useful.
-A dedicated study showed that correction is best done using a self-report measure, rather than a performance-based measure of computer experience (Lee Meeuw Kjoe et al., 2020).
+A dedicated study showed that correction is best done using a self-report measure on computer use, rather than a performance-based measure of computer skills (Lee Meeuw Kjoe et al., 2020).

 References